Why Shifting Global Markets Are Boosting Demand for Michigan Asparagus

 Growers say these supply chain disruptions and declining volumes from imports have increased interest in Michigan-grown asparagus.

-“We’re definitely seeing a stronger push for Michigan asparagus — not just from local grocery stores, but also from larger brokers and shippers who are really keying in on Michigan-grown product,” Walsworth says.
+“We’re definitely seeing a stronger push for Michigan asparagus — not just from local grocery stores but also from larger brokers and shippers who are really keying in on Michigan-grown product,” Walsworth says.
 “Part of that is because it’s locally grown, but it’s also because Michigan asparagus is viewed as a reliable U.S. source and a known quantity in terms of quality and consistency.”

 “A lot of buyers got a taste of Michigan asparagus then, and after having a consistently great eating experience, many are now prioritizing it more than ever,” he says.
 “Buying domestically also helps eliminate issues like long travel times and labor disruptions in other countries.”

-Riley says an advantage of Michigan asparagus is the growing season falls during a time when other regions are out of production.
+Riley says an advantage of Michigan asparagus is that the growing season falls during a time when other regions are out of production.

 “Michigan produces asparagus at a time when many other growing regions around the world can’t match our climate,” he says.
 “Our cultural practices also help us produce a higher-quality vegetable.”